kachick/chawan/doc/config.md

 'C-M-j' = 'pager.load()' # change URL when Control, Escape and j are pressed 'gg' = 'pager.cursorFirstLine()' # go to the first line of the page when g is pressed twice
 ```
-An action is a JavaScript function called by chawan every time the keybinding
+An action is a JavaScript function called by Chawan every time the keybinding
 is typed in.
 A list of built-in pager functions can be found below.

 ### Pager actions